 It’s full speed ahead for electric vehicles.
 The nascent advances began in the early 2000s and continued through the 2010s with consumer-friendly EVs like the Leaf and Tesla Model S. Now the car industry and state and federal governments have fully (or at least mostly) embraced EVs.
 Nineteen states (and Washington, D.C.) have formal plans to adopt California’s Advance Clean Cars program to reduce new internal combustion engine (ICE) vehicle production to zero by 2030.

-Congress helped pass the Biden-endorsed 2022 Inflation Reduction Act, which includes extending the electric vehicle tax credit deadline and restricting its application to automobiles made in the United States.
-Since President Biden took office, automakers have promised more than $36 billion in investments to domestic EV manufacturing and $48 billion to U.S. battery production (per The White House).
+Congress helped pass the 2022 Inflation Reduction Act, endorsed by President Joe Biden, which includes extending the electric vehicle tax credit deadline and restricting its application to automobiles made in the United States.
+Since Biden took office, automakers have promised more than $36 billion in investments to increase domestic EV manufacturing and $48 billion for U.S. battery production.

 The ugly is obvious, as lithium mining leaves conspicuous scars on the Earth’s surface.
 Aerial photographer Tom Hegen documents this invasion in The Lithium Series.
 Great South American desert expanses become deleterious modern art from above.
 Square pools and quadrangular canals cut across the landscape — humanity’s logic laid upon the raw world.